The Summit Part 1 The Temple of Apollo Part 2

 my gifts can’t be bought or ceded by lovers,

-that is not to say I’m stronger than others,
+that is not to say I’m better than others,

 A watery nymph with a riptide’s rage